seananderson/csasdown/README.md

 csasdown is an R package that facilitates generating Canadian Science Advisory Secretariat (CSAS) documents in PDF or Word format using R Markdown and bookdown.

+Check the [NEWS](https://github.com/pbs-assess/csasdown/blob/master/NEWS.md) file for information on what has changed recently.

-Please check the [wiki](https://github.com/pbs-assess/csasdown/wiki) for hints and FAQs.
+Check the [Wiki](https://github.com/pbs-assess/csasdown/wiki) for hints and FAQs.

 Slides from a short workshop on csasdown: [[PDF](https://www.dropbox.com/s/7m23mh3yfhk5ah8/csasdown-slides.pdf?dl=1)].